-Table 3.
-Nutrition values of some DF of West Bengal.
-Source: Pramanik and Nandi 2004

-Dissimilarities in DF preparation styles and consumption behaviour are often complemented by varying sociocultural “situatedness” as attributed by remoteness from the market places, adherence to traditional way of living and knowledge systems, socially shared values and norms, affordability, exposure or experiences to different food cultures and food habits etc. Tribal people of hilly regions prepare DF powder which are reserved for consumption during fish scarcity whereas most people living in urban areas prepares different kinds of curries and fries along with vegetables and spices.
-In addition, coastal inhabitants consume DF simply with rice, alongside using it as poultry and fish feed.

-10. Local conflicts and power asymmetries
+9. Local conflicts and power asymmetries

 Tenurial rights

-“Space” has always been a temptation turning into a conflict, especially when it is tangible and that too nourishes social and the ecological variabilities.
-Till date, many definitions or descriptions showed up to recognize common property resources (CPR).
+Access to space is often a course of conflict.
+There are many definitions or descriptions of common property resources (CPR).
 In India, CPR refers to all such resources which are accessible to the whole community without exclusive property rights, rather the practices determining the access to these resources are generally conventional.
 In this light, CPRs in India account for village pastures and grazing grounds, village forests and woodlots, protected and unclassed government forests, waste lands, common threshing grounds, watershed drainage, ponds and tanks, rivers, rivulets, water reservoirs, canals and irrigation channels.
-The DF units of Sundarbans are also evolved through a set of regulations perpetuating to their proprietorship on the beach in order to endorse fishing operations.
+The DF units (khotis) of Sundarbans are also evolved through a set of regulations regulating their control of the beach for fishing operations.
 But these rights are subject to change and modification, depending on planning and objectives of the local governing institutions.
-Most conspicuous of all forms of discontent, is the tenancy rights or land tenure rights which has always been valorised by the DF units for their intensive requisition of space.
-The precarious reality of Jambudwip exhibits that banning an operation only needs a small allegation and huge reluctance- in order to notify it as a reserved forest, the fishermen had to be accused as extractors of forest and further, their long-prevailed customary rights had to be refuted.
-In reality, diverse tenurial set-up, such that land tenure for land-based property and sea tenure for sea-based property rights, function as a “system” of foreclosing utilization of fish stocks, eliciting an image of protection of territories.
-Contestations associated to space for khotis along the beach areas, are acute in Kalisthan (Kakdwip), Frasergunj and Bakkhali.
-The tenancy rights are only acquired by bahardars, after occupying the plot for successive years without any temporary termination.
-In some instances, bahardars of Bakkhali pay a yearly rent to the individuals who inherit the land.
-At three khotis of Sagar Island (Gangasagar, Baguakhali and Hatipitia), bahardars have formed own associations for protection of the tenancy rights.
+Most conspicuous of all forms of discontent, is the tenancy rights or land tenure rights which have always been valorised by the DF units for their extensive use of space.
+Contestations associated with space for khotis along the beach areas, are acute in Kalisthan (Kakdwip), Frasergunj and Bakkhali.
+Tenancy rights are only acquired by bahardars after occupying the plot for successive years without any temporary termination.
+In some instances, bahardars of Bakkhali pay a yearly rent to the individuals who formally own the land.
+The bahardars of three khotis of Sagar Island (Gangasagar, Baguakhali and Hatipitia) have formed associations for protection of the tenancy rights.
 Interestingly, tenancy rights cannot be transferred or sold, it can only be inherited by the legal heir of the occupant, subject to the approval of the association.

-Inserting the “ecological” into the social economy perspectives
+Imminent ecological challenges